Cruxial0/SimpleAudioPlayer/README.md

 # SimpleAudioPlayer
  A work-in-progress mutli-purpose Audio Player using NAudio.NET.

- Support local mp3 files and reading of the 'osu!.db' database file.
+ Supports local mp3 files and reading of the 'osu!.db' database file.

 All sample songs are copyright free, on the behalf of [Abstract.](https://www.youtube.com/user/abstracttherapper)